jmcjacob/Basic-Robot-Behaviour/README.md

-# Robotics
+# Basic Robot Behaviour
-Basic Robot Behaviour for Robotics Module.
+Basic Robot Behaviour for Robotics Module at The University of Lincoln.
 Written in Python for ROS to be run on a Turtlebot.

 The Turtlebot will explore until it sees the colour green.